European Institute of Innovation and Technology: Consolidation (2012–2013)

-EIT as part of Horizon 2020 (2014-2020)
+As part of Horizon 2020 (2014-2020)

 Horizon 2020 was adapted in 2013 to reduce the fragmentation of European research and industry and refocus their efforts on UN SDG-related issues.
 Its implementation would be partly carried out by the EIT, who would use the KICs to overcome Europe’s fragmentation.
 The EIT’s budget was expanded to €2.7 billion for the 2014 to 2020 to meet Horizon 2020 objectives.

 Based on the Strategic Innovation Agenda (SIA) of the EIT for 2014–2020, a call for proposals was announced in 2014 with two distinct thematical areas.
-One was for innovation for healthy living and active ageing (EIT Health) and the second was raw materials - sustainable explorations, extraction, processing, recycling, and substitution (EIT RawMaterials).
+One was for innovation for healthy living and active ageing (EIT Health) and the second was raw materials—sustainable explorations, extraction, processing, recycling, and substitution (EIT RawMaterials).
 The SIA also set the themes for 2016 and 2018 calls to establish an additional three KICs in the themes of Food4Future (now EIT Food), added-value manufacturing (now EIT Manufacturing), and eco-friendly urban mobility (EIT Urban Mobility).
 During this period, the eight KIC EIT structure was established to contribute to a larger EU policy agenda and, specifically, Horizon 2020.

 Additionally, the RIS Scheme was introduced as an answer to underrepresentation of innovation start-ups and education for entrepreneurs in non-EU countries.
 The scheme seeks out and nurtures new partnerships with research and education institutions in RIS countries.
 Its funding mobility programmes offer students, researchers, and entrepreneurs of any age the chance to gain new skills.
 In 2017, the EIT expanded the total EIT RIS countries to 18.

 That same year, Forbes chose 18 EIT Community members for the annual Forbes 30 Under 30 list.

 In 2018, the EIT and its KICs established the EIT Global Outreach Programme, the first EIT Community-coordinated effort at the global level.
 It expanded the reach of the EIT Community to non-European partners.

 In 2020, the EIT launched the EIT Crisis Response Initiative which mobilised 60 million in additional funding for the Community to launch new projects dealing directly with the COVID-19 pandemic and its socioeconomic fallout.

-EIT as part of Horizon Europe (2021–2027)
+As part of Horizon Europe (2021–2027)

 For the budget period of 2021–2027, the EIT was mandated by the EU Parliament and Council to deliver on Horizon Europe objectives.

 Between 2021 and 2027, the EIT should: